An honor to be shown on your page! Looking forward to all the gruesome and macabre things the whole Bestiarum Team will continue to make!!

-As part of our month-long celebration of all things dungeon-themed at Bestiarum, we invited the wonderfully grim minds at Conclave Obscura to contribute their own creations and they did not disappoint.
+As part of our celebration of all things dungeon-themed at Bestiarum, we invited the wonderfully grim minds at Conclave Obscura to contribute their own creations and they did not disappoint.

 In this guest article, the brilliant Pictor Nox takes us deep into his painting process for the Harrowed Slave Giant, sharing an in-depth breakdown of his rendition and the chilling techniques behind it.
 Most notably, he reveals his gruesome necrotic flesh peel method, a horrifyingly effective way to bring torn, corrupted skin to life on the miniature.